HTX-Elixir-Meetup/2016-10-05-runnable-code/README.md

 Mix will use the `start/2` callback in the module you specify, along with any arguments specified in the second element of the tuple.

+All subsequent examples will use both Mix and the Application behaviour.

 ## Escripts
 Generates an executable from BEAM files.
 Requires the user already have the VM installed.
-Good practice to have a separate module for running the code.

 To use an Escript, you will need a separate module to run the code from the script.
 We'll create a module called `demo_CLI.ex` in our lib directory.
 It requires a function called `main` that accepts arguments from the command line.
 The module looks like this: